To get to grips with educating tenants on fire safety, there are a range of resources available online.

 This research is echoed in the Staffordshire Fire and Rescue Service’s SAME Campaign.
 Compiled over ten years, the data found that smokers (41%), those drinking alcohol (40%), people with mobility issues (50%) and the elderly (74%) were most at risk of dying in a fire.

 Other vulnerable individuals are children, those with disabilities or living with an illness such as dementia.
-For those with mobility issues, landlords must install extra protection in the home; for instance, implementing a LD1 category system (outlined in BS 5839: Part 6), or providing extra technological devices such as Stove Guard or low frequency sounders.
+For those with mobility issues, landlords must install extra protection in the home; for instance, implementing a LD1 category system (outlined in BS 5839: Part 6), or providing extra technological devices such as low frequency sounders.

 Once landlords have identified the fire hazards and installed appropriate fire safety measures, the next step is sharing this information with all of the tenants.
 Landlords should distribute information like that found in our “Kitchen Safety Guidelines for Tenants – A Handout for Landlords” blog post and our Fire Safety in the Kitchen eBook to all tenants, regardless of the type of rented accommodation and duration of stay.